lvenuto/roca-speed/README.md

 sudo apt-get install libflint-dev
 ```

-We also need [arb](https://github.com/fredrik-johansson) because it's a requirement for python-flint (TODO: remove this dependancy PLEASE, arb is not needed for our stuff..)
+We also need [arb](https://github.com/fredrik-johansson) because it's a requirement for python-flint (TODO: remove this dependancy, arb is not needed for our stuff..)
 Additionally the version in the repository is too old, and we need to compile from source, ARGH!
 ```
 wget https://github.com/fredrik-johansson/arb/archive/2.16.0.tar.gz